njmdedu/jquery-superselect/README.md

-# jquery-bs-cncitypicker
+# jquery-superselect

-A simple jQuery plugin for picking provinces, cities and districts of China.
+A simple jQuery plugin for select.

 ## Table of contents